bb511/CrabPulsar/DispersionMeasure.md

 - DMCurves
 - RowGrids
 - SpectrumFits
+- MonteCarlo
 ---

 ## 2.1 Introduction

 Pulsars are relatively weak radio sources due to their small size.
 They usually emit their largest intensity at low radio frequencies around 400 MHz.
-However, at such frequencies, the pulses suffer from propagation effects when they through the interstellar medium to reach Earth [[4](About.md#3)].
+However, at such frequencies, the pulses suffer from propagation effects when they travel through the interstellar medium to reach Earth [[4](About.md#3)].

 The phenomenon is quantified in a term called the Dispersion Measure (DM).
-The DM is important in pulsar astronomy since it is one of the most definite facts that characterizes a pulsar [[5](About.md#5)].
+The DM is important in pulsar astronomy since it is one of the most fundamental property that characterizes a pulsar [[5](About.md#5)].
 Furthermore, once measured, the dispersion measure of a pulsar can be used to approximate the distance to that pulsar [[6,7](About.md#6)].

 ## 2.2 Theory